 3. Tips for Sticking to Your Meal Plan

 Staying on track can be tricky, but I’ve got some practical tips for you!
 Meal prepping is a game-changer.
 Spend a few hours on the weekend planning and prepping meals for the week.
-This way, you’ll have healthy options ready to go, and it’ll help you avoid those last-minute unhealthy choices.

 Another tip is to keep healthy snacks handy.
 Think carrot sticks, apple slices, or a small handful of mixed nuts.
 When hunger strikes, you’ll have nutritious options at your fingertips!